Nakilon/dhash-vips/README.md

         $ PKG_CONFIG_PATH="/usr/local/Cellar/imagemagick@6/6.9.10-74/lib/pkgconfig" bundle install

+* You might get:

+        NameError: uninitialized constant Magick::Rec601LumaColorspace
+        Did you mean?
+Magick::Rec601YCbCrColorspace

+    if you call `rake` without `bundle install` and `bundle exec ...` and so it uses some old installed version of the gem instead of the local one.

 * Execute the `rake compare_quality` at least once before executing other rake tasks because it's currently the only one that downloads the test images.

 * The tag `v0.0.0.4` is not semver and not real gem version -- it's only for Github Actions testing purposes.